 - (iv) ITC fellows are advised to take part the course without accompanying family members since their fellowship possibly will not cover the expenses of spouses.
 BRC cannot provide accommodation for families.
 Fellows bringing their families should arrange their own accommodation and cover the living expenses of the family members.

 - (v) Successful applicants must obtain study visa at the Hungarian Embassy or Consulate in their home country (except those who belong to the European Union) before coming to Hungary.
 A Letter of Invitation will be issued for this purpose.
-Initiate visa application early enough due to the long (several weeks) turnaround time.
+Initiate visa application early, because visa procedures may take several weeks.

 - (vi) ITC fellows are expected to have a medical and accident insurance – arranged before their departure from home – which must be valid for a period of 2 weeks from the date of their arrival at Szeged.
 After this period their insurance will be arranged by the BRC.
 Students of the ITC will be covered by the “Studium” program of the insurance company called “Generali-Providencia” for accidents and health insurance with cost reimbursement.
 Please, be aware that the treatment of those conditions which emerged before the applicant’s arrival possibly will not be covered.
 (Details regarding the insurance can be found in the “Terms and Conditions” of “Studium” service financing health insurance displayed on the Notice Board & Website of the Foreign Students’ Secretariat of the University of Szeged: www.med.u-szeged.hu/fs.